GNB-UAM/Garrido-Pena_Modulation-neural-dynamics-by-CW-NIR-stimulation/README.md

 	sudo apt install -y wkhtmltopdf

 ### Figure 4
+To generate the data from the simulations, run the yaml files using the exe file *Q10-Model/bin/CGCNeuron-Q10*.
+The source and complete data can be found at https://bitbucket.org/aligarpe/cgc-neuron/

 To generate the superposition and barchart with the metrics run:

 	python bin/metrics_model_Q10.py -p data/general/dT5/